About

 The annual Inamori Research Grants Program was launched in 1985 to support research works by scholars in Japan with the aim of fostering human resources capable of contributing to the future of human society.
 Recipients are chosen from a wide range of research areas, across the fields of the natural, human, and social sciences.
 Grants are selected by a screening committee comprising leading authorities in the relevant fields of research.
 These elite scholars, chosen from among many applicants through a rigorous selection process, are expected to play leading roles in their respective fields.

 The Seiwa Scholars Society (3S in short) was established in 1997 with the aim of encouraging the recipients of the Inamori Research Grants in their research pursuits by providing them with opportunities to get to know, befriend, and inspire one another.
 This program is also prompted by the increasing importance of a horizontal and interdisciplinary perspective in today’s academic world, whose landscape has become fragmented through specialization.
-Members of 3S learn about each other across the diverse areas of study they represent - spanning the natural sciences, humanities, and social sciences - through 3S Meeting, e-mail magazines and web articles.
+Members of 3S learn about each other across the diverse areas of study they represent - spanning the natural sciences, humanities and social sciences - through 3S Meeting, e-mail magazines and web articles.

 An e-mail magazine called “3S Mail Magazine” is published several times a year.
 A web article called “Visiting 3S Researchers” is regularly posted on our website.